 Mother Road Brewing- Flagstaff

-How could you possibly pass up a brewery whose named was inspired by Route 66?
+How could we possibly pass up a brewery whose named was inspired by Route 66?
 A short walk from the Econo Lodge, where we stayed in Flagstaff, the Mother Road Brewing Company’s Pike Brewery location has a dog-friendly patio and fun beers with Route 66-inspired names.
 While enjoying a nice fall evening on the patio, we sampled the Kolsch Style Ale, Experimental Session IPA, Tower Station IPA, and Painted Desert ESB; as well as an exceptionally tasty pizza from Pizzicletta, which we ordered and was delivered to us right at our table.
 We were lucky enough to be visiting on a night when James Beard Award Winner and creator of the “Best Pizza in the United States” according to multiple publications, Chris Bianco, was the guest chef.
 Definitely a drinking and dining highlight of our trip!

 Tourist Home Cafe- Flagstaff